kingbonj/Soundfont-Testing-MIDI/README.md

 ### Python Version
 <img src="https://github.com/user-attachments/assets/ab5af1a0-a722-4707-826d-a28347b0b9f5" width="700" height="350">

-The Python version provides a graphical interface for testing MIDI files with SoundFonts.
+The Python version provides a graphical interface for testing MIDI files with SoundFonts, and also supports mod files .
 To run the Python version, use the following command:

 ```
 python3 soundfontTest.py